With Employees

 Average Monthly Overtime Hours (non-consolidated)

-* We complied with all applicable labor management agreements and laws/regulations regarding long working hours and engaged in communication with employees to reduce their working hours.
+* Comply with labor-management agreements and laws and regulations regarding long working hours, and communicate with employees to reduce these hours.

 Paid Leave Utilization Rate (non-consolidated)